 \subsubsection{Bitrate}

 Figure~\ref{subfig:bitrate-rw} shows the boxplot of relative error distribution with overall MRAE values mentioned over the top whisker.
-The MRAE values in the real-world data are smaller compared to the in-lab data across all methods.
-For example, \ipml method can estimate bitrate within 25\% of ground truth in 92.17\% of the intervals for Meet, 82.43\% for Teams, and 95.14\% for Webex.
-This is likely because the bitrate values are more stable, making them easier to predict.
-The feature importance trends for bitrate were found to be similar as in-lab data for each VCA.
-The most important features for both \rtpml and \ipml are again derived from flow statistic and correspond to data volume such as \textit{\# bytes} and \textit{\# packets}.
+The MRAE values in the real-world data are smaller than the in-lab data across all methods.
+For example, the \ipml method can estimate bitrate within 25\% of ground truth in 92.17\% of the intervals for Meet, 82.43\% for Teams, and 95.14\% for Webex.
+This is likely because the bitrate values are more stable, making predictions easier.
+The feature importance trends for bitrate are similar to in-lab data for each VCA.
+The most important features for both \rtpml and \ipml are again derived from flow statistic and correspond to data volume features such as \textit{\# bytes} and \textit{\# packets}.